 Homes in East Liberty range from high-rise apartments to townhomes to century-old Victorians.
 A state-designated Enterprise Zone, East Liberty aims at retaining and developing its business concerns in a safe and profitable environment.
 The Penn Avenue business district is like a gemstone with many facets.
 Whether it is footwear, automotive supplies, hair styling, or ethnic foods that you are looking for, you can find it in East Liberty.

 East Hills is anchored by strong community groups which offer mentoring for the many children of all ages found there.
-These groups work on faith of a brighter future and are paid by the satisfaction they receive when they have a positive impact on a young person's life.
-You are also likely to find children in East Hills Park running, playing tag, or just having fun-- doing what children do!
+These groups work on faith of a brighter future and are paid by the satisfaction they receive when they create a positive impact on a young person's life.
+You are also likely to find children in East Hills Park running, playing tag, and just having fun doing what children do!

 Because of its convenient location, Larimer offers its residents a choice of cultural and recreational amenities.
-Highland Park (home to the Pittsburgh Zoo) tennis courts, and ballfields are very nearby.
+Highland Park (home to the Pittsburgh Zoo), tennis courts, and ballfields are very accessible.
 Larimer also has its own playground where youth play.

 Point Breeze North

-McPherson and Thomas, the major streets, emulate French boulevards, with wide, divided roads, floral islands, and a mixture of apartments and mansions.
-It remains as it was then: an area of distinctive and mixed historical styles, from Civil War row houses to 1920 villas to Victorian gingerbread homes.
-Westinghouse Park derived its name from the Westinghouse mansion that was in North Point Breeze since its beginnings.
+McPherson and Thomas, the major streets, emulate classic French boulevards, with wide, divided roads, floral islands, and a mixture of apartments and mansions.
+The neighborhood remains as it was then: an area of distinctive and mixed historical styles, including stately Civil War row houses, 1920 villas, and Victorian gingerbread-esque homes.
+Westinghouse Park is the local green space and derived its name from the Westinghouse mansion that was in North Point Breeze at its beginnings.
 North Point Breeze has active residents who participate in block clubs and neighborhood associations for the overall advancement of their community.

-Lincoln-Lemington-Belmar is a neighborhood in Pittsburgh, Pennsylvania.
-It is located in the northeastern section of the City and spans the Allegheny River.
-The Pittsburgh Bureau of Fire houses #15 Engine houses in the Lincoln–Lemington–Belmar section of the City.
+Lincoln-Lemington-Belmar is located in the northeastern section of the City and spans the Allegheny River.
 Lincoln and Lemington were former neighborhoods in the northeastern section of the City.
 Bordered by Homewood to the south, Larimer and Highland Park to the west and Penn Hills to the east, it is an area hidden in the hills of the City.
 Belmar was a neighborhood atop a steep hill that overlooked the city on Tilden Street.
-Lincoln–Lemington–Belmar is generally subdivided at Lemington Ave into two parts, "Upper Lincoln" and "Lower Lincoln".
+Lincoln–Lemington–Belmar is generally subdivided at Lemington Ave into two parts, "Upper Lincoln" and "Lower Lincoln."
+The historic Pittsburgh Bureau of Fire houses #15 Engine houses in the Lincoln–Lemington–Belmar section of the City.